grommunio/grommunio-desktop/README.md

 A custom data directory location can be specified with:

-* `Mattermost.exe --args --data-dir C:\my-mattermost-data` on Windows
+* `grommunio.exe --args --data-dir C:\my-mattermost-data` on Windows
 * `open /Applications/Mattermost.app/ --args --data-dir ~/my-mattermost-data/` on macOS
 * `./grommunio-desktop --args --data-dir ~/my-mattermost-data/` on Linux